Sacred Rhythms that Point Us to Jesus

 Weekly and Yearly Rhythms

 During my time as a summer intern with Edify, I got to join in on the staff’s weekly prayer calls.
-Each Monday the team joins together from around the world to celebrate what God is doing and pray for each other and the communities they serve.
+Each Monday, the team from around the world joins together to celebrate what God is doing and pray for each other and the communities they serve.
 It’s just the right way to start the week.
 As the whole world speeds up again after the weekend, we set aside time to slow down to be with God and with each other.

 This time, repeated every week, reminds us all that “unless the Lord builds the house, the builders labor in vain” (Psalm 127:1 NIV).